KhaledOlemy/printf/README.md

 13- Sub-function  to print strings in reverse (r). <br>
 14- Sub-function  to print strings in rot13 format (R). <br>

-Code Assembly:
+Code Assembly and Structure:

-1. I built main function to loop on the main format string, using variadic functions.
+1. We built main function to loop on the main format string, using variadic functions.
 2. I built a switcher function, to redirect each specifier to it's functi- on.